discdiver/pachy-vid/README.md

 This script walks the file system to find files that match the specified video formats and calls *make_images()* for each file.

 ### frames.json
-This is the Pachyderm Pipeline specification.
+This is the Pachyderm pipeline specification.
 It pulls the Docker image from my Docker Hub registry.
-The *parallelism_spec* is set to *coefficient: 2* to use 2 workers per node and the *glob* pattern will run each top level file or directory in the input atom repo as its own datum.
-This should make for efficient parallel processing of multiple video files.
+The *parallelism_spec* is set to *coefficient: 2* to use 2 workers per node and the *glob* pattern specifies Pachyderm should run each top level file or directory in the input repo as its own datum.
+This arrangement should make for efficient parallel processing of multiple video files.

 ### FAQ.md
-This file is a work in progress.
-I thought I'd share some questions and answers I found on this project that might be useful for new users.
+The FAQ file is a work in progress.
+I thought I'd share some Pachyderm questions that came to mind during this project that might be useful for new users.
 I also included some questions from the Users Slack channel that look like they could be helpful for folks.

 ### workflow.md
-New users who want to quickly iterate with Pachyderm might find this brief workflow helpful.
+New users who want to quickly iterate with Pachyderm might find this brief workflow docment helpful.
 I've shared it with the Pachyderm Users Slack channel in the expectation that other users and the Pachyderm team might have tweaks to it.